Proposed PA Legislation Would Mandate Ignition-Interlock

-Being a Pittsburgh DUI Lawyer, I can surely tell you that it’s not just Pittsburgh, but there are several other places within Pennsylvania where, there are several pieces of legislation pending regarding ignition-interlock devices and DUI drivers.
+Being a Pittsburgh DUI Lawyer, I can surely tell you that it’s not just Pittsburgh; there are several other places within Pennsylvania where there are multiple pieces of legislation pending regarding ignition-interlock devices and DUI drivers.

 Rep. John Payne, a Republican serving Dauphin County, in 2013 also introduced legislation in the state House of Representatives.

 House Bill 1388 increases penalties for DUIs, and would stipulate that all first-time offenders have ignition-interlock devices installed in their vehicles for a period of one year.

 State Rep. Tony DeLuca also introduced legislation regarding the mandatory installation of ignition-interlock devices for first-time DUI offenders.

 Under current state law, only those convicted of a second or subsequent DUI are required to have a blow-and-go device installed in their vehicles.